GSA/idmanagement.gov/_pacs/1_intro_pacs.md

 ## Acknowledgment
 We want to thank the Secure Technology Alliance, especially the members of the Access Control Council, for contributions to the *PACS Guide* and permission to reuse content from their presentations and the *How to Plan, Procure and Deploy a pacs-Enabled Physical Access Control System* webinar training.

-Lets get started with, *[What is a PACS](../what-is-pacs/)*, describes physcial access control system components and compliance.
+Lets get started with, *[What is a PACS](../what-is-pacs/)*, describes physical access control system components and compliance.